United Airlines CEO apologizes after video shows man dragged off flight

 When no one volunteered, Bridges said, a gate agent told them the airline had used an algorithm to randomly select four people to get off the plane.

-First, a young couple is asked to leave and, "they're not happy, but they get off.
+First, a young couple was asked to leave and, "they're not happy, but they get off.
 No problem," Bridges said.

 Then the unidentified man in the video was asked to leave, Bridges said.